keithfancher/kept/README.md

 - Untitled notes are given filenames generated from note content, rather than Google's "timestamp-as-title" approach
 - Full support for media attachments (audio/images)
+- Easy to install: a single binary file with no external dependencies

 ## Quick-start